 After graduating high school, he earned his Bachelor’s of Music degree in Classical Piano Performance from UC Irvine under the guidance of Professor Nina Scolnik.
 Nakul received his Masters in Music Composition at San Diego State University, studying composition under the supervision of Dr. Joseph Waters, Professor Brent Dutton, and Dr. Chris Warren.
 While at SDSU, he received regular piano instruction from Professor Richard Thompson (jazz and classical) and Dr. Karen Follingstad (classical chamber music).
 After completing his Master’s, Nakul received his Artist Diploma in jazz piano performance at SDSU, studying with Richard Thompson, Karl Soukup, and Bill Yeager.
 Nakul is currently pursuing his PhD in computer music at UCSD, studying with Miller Puckette, Mark Dresser, Shlomo Dubnov, Anthony Davis, and Bob Keller.

-His taste in music is eclectic.
-As a pianist and singer, he has professional performance experience with pop/rock bands, choruses/a capella groups, jazz combos, Indian/Carnatic ensembles, and in western classical chamber music.
+Nakul’s taste in music is eclectic.
+As a pianist and singer, he has performed with pop/rock bands, choruses/a capella groups, jazz combos, Indian/Carnatic ensembles, and in western classical chamber groups.
 Performance situations range from the completely casual to the professional and academic.
 Nakul is also a passionate educator, and is a lecturer at San Diego State University in electroacoustic composition and music theory.